Inca Trail Alternate Route

 Alternate Sungate

 Hiking to the ‘other’ Sun Gate along the Quarry Trail.
 The Incas had many built all over sacred sites in the Andes.
 This one looks over Mt.
-Veronica
+Veronica.

 Need an Alternative to the Inca Trail?
 Try the Quarry Trail

 My niece and I decided to do the Inca Trail alternative, the Quarry Trail offered by Intrepid instead.
-The Quarry trail was nearby the Inca Trail as both depart out of the little town of Ollantaytambo.
+The Quarry trail was near the Inca Trail as both departed out of the little town of Ollantaytambo.
 The Quarry trail takes you through a few ruins, but it also has some things that are different than the beloved Inca Trail such as hiking through townships, it’s slightly shorter, and slightly higher in altitude (14,700 ft).
 And the best part – it was not crowded!
-In fact, we never saw any other hikers during our 3 days of hiking the Quarry Trail.
-In addition, the trail could be traversed by horse – therefore it left a smaller footprint as it took fewer porters and the supplies and camping gear were carried by horseback.
-However you still had a beautiful camp setting with loads of delicious food.
-Overall – this Intrepid Travel hike was a well-supported trip that provided a great alternative to the Inca Trail.

 Learn more about Intrepid’s Quarry Trail Hike here!